Webperf-se/webperf_core/docs/tests/energy-efficiency.md

 python carbon-rating.py -i data\carbon-references-2022.json -o tests\energy_efficiency_carbon_percentiles.py
 ```

-For webperf-core to use your new percentiles it has to be placed and names as follows
+For webperf-core to use your new percentiles it has to be placed and named as follows
 ```
 tests\energy_efficiency_carbon_percentiles.py
 ```